 - the location is important and probably the most intuitive characteristic of all; preferably it should represent the place where the device operates and not where it is physically located (e.g. an audio amplifier might be in the basement but it powers speakers in the living room; the location should be the living room); but the location might even not be defined (e.g. to address the security system of the whole house, or an audio network player that can broadcast to different channels or zones).

 - the gateway is the most deterministic characteristic (alongside a unique device id); this should be the chosen route for fast and unambiguous messaging.

 - the function is another important intuitive characteristic; not only it

-helps in addressing devices, but
+helps in addressing devices (combined with a location for example), but

 it also clarifies ambiguous commands (e.g.

 audiovideomeans different things).
 However things can get more complicated if a device has more than one function; this should be allowed, it is up to the gateway to make sure any ambiguity is resolved from the other characteristics.

 Those four characteristics should ensure that the messaging model is flexible enough to be heuristic or deterministic.
 A gateway will decide how flexible it wants to be.
 If it has enough processing bandwidth, it can decide to subscribe to all lighting messages for example, and then parse all messages received to check if they are actually addressed to it.
 Or it can subscribe only to messages addressed specifically to itself (through the gateway name for example), restricting access only to the senders that know the name of that gateway.

 The content of a message in the context of domestic IoT can be modelled in many different ways.
 This project splits it into 3 characteristics: